 In most parts of the United States, outdoor living space is a seasonal amenity.
 In South Florida, it's a year-round lifestyle.
 Miami-Dade, Broward, and Palm Beach homeowners can realistically use their outdoor spaces 10 to 11 months of the year — and many do, year-round.
 This makes outdoor living improvements significantly more valuable in our market than in cold-weather states where outdoor spaces sit unused for months at a time.

-Real estate agents across South Florida consistently report that well-designed outdoor living spaces — including pergolas, pool screen enclosures, and louvered roofs — are among the top features buyers look for, particularly in the $500,000+ price range that characterizes much of Miami-Dade and Broward's family home market.
+Real estate agents across South Florida consistently report that well-designed outdoor living spaces — including pergolas, pool screen enclosures, and louvered roofs — are among the top features buyers look for, particularly across the move-up price brackets of Miami-Dade and Broward's single-family market.

 A pergola or patio cover effectively extends your home's livable area into the outdoor space.
 A well-designed 400-square-foot pergola with comfortable seating, dining, and entertaining space adds the feel of a room addition at a fraction of the cost.
 Buyers perceive this additional usable space as a meaningful addition to the home's total value.